eglaubauf/egLib/README.md

 # egLib

-A collection of scripts for SideFx Houdini
+A collection of scripts for SideFx Houdini - Python3

-## Updates
-  There is now initial python 3 support in the dev-branch

 ## Provided Scripts

 - MatchTransforms - Aligns Nodes to each other - based on transforms